 Educating the educators about cystinosis

 Children with cystinosis want the same opportunities as any other child at school.
-They want to learn how to read, play at recess, and discover the joy of friendships.
-But sometimes the challenges of living with cystinosis can get in the way.
-Below are a few tips to help you work with teachers and school staff.
-This way you can make sure cystinosis doesn't get in the way of your child's school experience.
+They want to learn how to read, play at recess, and make friends.
+But sometimes the challenges of living with cystinosis may get in the way.
+Below are some tips to help you work with your child’s school so cystinosis is less likely to get in the way of your child's experience.

-Help school staff and teachers understand the facts about cystinosis with this download.
+Help teachers and school staff understand the facts about cystinosis.

 Dealing with absences